CampusJob/kubernetes-logs-buildkite-plugin/README.md

 ## Configuration

 A label query and namespace need to be set for `kubectl` to know which pods to query for.
-They can be set either with configuration parameters or dynamically in the `command` section, using the environmental variables `NAMESPACE` and `LABEL_QUERY`.
+They can be set either with configuration parameters or dynamically using [Buildkite metadata](https://buildkite.com/docs/agent/v3/cli-meta-data), with the metadata keys `KUBERNETES_LOGS_LABEL_QUERY` and `KUBERNETES_LOGS_NAMESPACE`.

 ### `label_query`
-The label query to use with `kubectl`. `kubectl get pods -l "<query>"`
+The label query to use with `kubectl`, as in `kubectl get pods -l "<query>"`.
+A label query **must** be provided.

 ### `namespace`
 The Kubernetes namespace to look in.
 Defaults to `default`.